bcgov/ols-router/glossary.md

 <a name="roundTrip">roundTrip</a> | true if a route should end back on its start point; false otherwise.
 <a name="routeFound">routeFound</a> | true if a route that visits origin, all waypoints, and destination has been found; false otherwise.
 <a name="route">route</a> | Geometry of the best route found; represented as a structured sequence of points.
 <a name="routeDescription">routeDescription</a> | A short description of the nature of the requested route.
-This will be echoed in the returned route representation for use in your application.
-For example:<br>Fastest route from 1002 Johnson St, Victoria to 1105 Royal Ave, New Westminster
+This will be echoed in the returned route representation for use in your application. <br><br>For example:<br>Fastest route from 1002 Johnson St, Victoria to 1105 Royal Ave, New Westminster
 <a name="searchTimestamp">searchTimeStamp</a> | date and time request was processed.
 <a name="simplifyDirections">simplifyDirections</a> | Combines driving directions that include short segments with a different name, and no turns, into the enclosing continuous, same-named directions, e.g. Short bridges, overpasses, or tunnels that interrupt continuous travel on a highway.
 Default is false.
 <a name="simplifyThreshold">simplifyThreshold</a>|The default distance threshold to simplify directions is 250 metres.
 Segments that are longer than this value will remain in the directions.
 If simplifyDirections is false, this value will be ignored.
 <a name="snapDistance">snapDistance</a> | The maximum distance (in metres) away from the road that a point can be located within and still find a route.
 Default is 1000.
 <a name="srsCode">srsCode</a> | The EPSG code of the spatial reference system used to state the coordinate location of all geometry features in HTTP response. <br><br>Allowed values are:<br>**3005:** BC Albers<br>**4326:** WGS 84 (default)<br>**26907-26911:** NAD83/UTM Zones 7N through 11N<br>**32607-32611:** WGS84/UTM Zones 7N through 11N<br>**26707-26711:** NAD27/UTM Zones 7N through 11N
-<a name="time">time</a> | Duration of the best route found (in seconds)
+<a name="time">time</a> | Duration of the best route found (in seconds).
-<a name="timeText">timeText</a> | Duration of the best route found in structured English (e.g., 1 hour and 15 minutes)
+<a name="timeText">timeText</a> | Duration of the best route found in structured English (e.g., 1 hour and 15 minutes).
 <a name="toPoints">toPoints</a> | A list of destination points in geographic coordinates (lon/lat).
 Commas are used to separate coordinates and points as in the following list of two points: -124.972951,49.715181,-123.139464,49.704015
 <a name="truckRouteMultiplier">truckRouteMultiplier</a> | The truck route multiplier value is used to multiply the cost of using roads that are not truck routes.
 <a name="version">version</a> | Software version of the BC Route Planner API.